 Like all prophets, Jesus is also a Muslim according to Islam because he preached to his people that they should accept the right path and submit their will to God’s will.
 Islam refuses to refer to Jesus as God or the Son of God.
 The argument is based on the fact that he was an ordinary man, like all prophets, chosen to preach God’s message.

 - As in Christianity, there are also judgments and ideas about the afterlife in Islam, which differ in heaven and hell.
-By adopting a pious attitude, a good Muslim can find his way to Paradise.
+Adopting a pious attitude, a good Muslim can find his way to Paradise.
 Ultimately, however, only Allah decides on man’s punishment and reward.

-- Mohammed ibn Abd Allah, the founder of Islam, was born around 570 AD in the city of Mecca.
-He worked as a caravan leader and merchant and was a well-traveled man at the time, who had contact with other religions.
+- Mohammed ibn Abd Allah, the founder of Islam, was born around 570 AD in Mecca.
+He worked as a caravan leader and merchant and was a well-traveled man who had contact with other religions at the time.

 - During the Prophet’s lifetime, society was divided into different tribes.
-Mohammed’s family belonged to the Kurdish tribe and there, in turn, to the Hashemite clan.
-The Hashemites were part of the ruling caste, but not particularly wealthy.
-The clan offered protection to the individual.
+Mohammed’s family belonged to the Kurdish tribe and, in turn, to the Hashemite clan.
+The Hashemites were part of the ruling caste but not particularly wealthy.
+The family offered protection to the individual.

 Allah is not God, but he is the god of Islam religion.
 His name is a proper Arabic name for God.
-The Muslims say that Allah is also the Arab Christian and Jewish designation for God.
+The Muslims say Allah is also the Arab Christian and Jewish designation for God.
 The historical linguistic links with the Hebrew word YHWH cannot be proven.
-Allah was already used by various peoples of the Arabian Peninsula in pre-Islamic times.
+Various peoples of the Arabian Peninsula already used Allah in pre-Islamic times.
 As a designation of a deity, its properties can no longer be reconstructed.

 In the Quran, Allah has over a hundred other names.
 However, these are more like descriptions.
-He is then called the Almighty, the Almighty, the All-Knowing, and, so on.
+He is called the Almighty, the Almighty, the All-Knowing, and so on.
 Allah is described in the Qur’an as follows: He is the creator of the universe, so he created the universe.
-He him not created, he was always there.
 Apart from him, there is no god.
 In the period after Muhammad, there were different concepts of Allah.
 He is seated on a throne, has hands and a face, and created his servants.
 In another conception, he does not appear as a visible person but is recognized in his creation.